 Comparative perspectives on Islamisation.
 An archaeological view from Sub-Saharan Africa

-Timothy Insoll (University of Exeter)
+Timothy Insoll (University of Exeter), on zoom

 Saturday, December 4th